chalmerlowe/intro_to_sprinting/class_materials/git_cloning.md

 As part of committing to open source projects, we want to get updates from the original repository (often called the `upstream` repository) whenever the project developer makes changes so that we can confirm that nothing we have done will interfere with any other work being done on the project.

-To enable `git` to find the `upstream` we use the following command:
+To enable Git to find the `upstream` we use the following command:

 ```bash
 $ git remote add upstream https://github.com/chalmerlowe/intro_to_sprinting_codeless_project.git